guirecordon/sql_zoo/README.md

-# This repository contains answers to all of the SQL Zoo's problems
+# This repository contains answers to the problems proposed in the SQL Zoo tutorial

 <br />
 <p align="center">